Probabilistic Counters for Privacy Preserving Data Aggregation: Previous and Related Work

-\item In \cite{ADAMS} authors consider among others Flajolet---Martin sketch that can be seen as a particular application of MaxGeo counter.
-They introduce its differentially private version via trick (adding artificial utilities) and provide its accuracy, when used to count the number of elements in a multisets.
+We concern a concept of MaxGeo counter, which is a core of LogLog or HyperLogLog sketch, however, it can be used in other arrangements as well.
+These papers in some cases provide an analysis of the privacy guaranteed by Flajolet---Martin with the global model.
+In all the cases, the conclusion is positive in the sense that the protocol itself provides some level of differential privacy without adding extra randomness.
+Beneath papers provide an analysis of privacy guaranteed by the sketches related to LogLog algorithm, which can be seen as the processing of the fundamental MaxGeo counters.
+From this point of view, our contribution about MaxGeo counters has a larger applicative potential.

-Accidentally, a proof of basic theorem from \cite{ADAMS} uses incorrect argument (inappropriate utilization of Hoeffding's inequality), so it is difficult to compare the results precisely.
-Nevertheless the overlap of results between our paper and \cite{ADAMS} is only partial.
+In \cite{ADAMS} the authors consider, among others, a sketch that can be seen as a particular application of the MaxGeo counter.
+They introduce its differentially private version via trick (adding artificial utilities) and provide its accuracy when used to count the number of elements in multisets.
+Accidentally, a proof of the basic theorem from \cite{ADAMS} uses an incorrect argument (inappropriate utilisation of Hoeffding's inequality), so it is difficult to compare the results precisely.
+Nevertheless, the overlap of results between our paper and \cite{ADAMS} is only partial.

-\item In \cite{PanChoi}, authors also consider Flajolet---Martin sketch as a subroutine.
-After a careful analysis, they show that it is asymptotically $(\varepsilon,\delta=negl(\lambda))$-differentially private (with respect to the numbers of different elements), when the number of elements counted by the mechanism is at least $8K\lambda \max(\frac{1}{\varepsilon},1)$, where $K$ is some accuracy parameter, $\lambda$ is some security parameter and $negl(x)$ is some negligible function of argument $x$ (Theorem 4.2 in~\cite{PanChoi}).
-Nevertheless the analysis does not explain how to choose parameters $K$ and $\lambda$ in order to obtain $(\varepsilon,\delta)$-differential privacy for a given $\varepsilon$ and $\delta$ parameters.
-Moreover, a consideration of asymptotic behaviour (with respect to the number of unique elements $n$) is not relevant, when the hash function restricts the possible result to the size bounded by its domain.
-Our analysis of MaxGeo counter provides exact (non-asymptotic) dependence between $n$ and parameters $\varepsilon$ and $\delta$.
+In \cite{PanChoi}, the authors consider the LogLog sketch as a subroutine.
+After a careful analysis, they show that it is asymptotically $(\varepsilon,\delta=\mathrm{negl}(\lambda))$-DP (with respect to the numbers of different elements), when the number of elements counted by the mechanism is at least $8K\lambda \max(\frac{1}{\varepsilon},1)$, where $K$ is some accuracy parameter, $\lambda$ is some security parameter and $\mathrm{negl}(x)$ is some negligible function of argument $x$ (Theorem 4.2 in~\cite{PanChoi}).
+Nevertheless, the analysis does not explain how to choose parameters $K$ and $\lambda$ in order to obtain $(\varepsilon,\delta)$-DP for a given $\varepsilon$ and $\delta$ parameters.
+Moreover, a consideration of asymptotic behaviour (with respect to the number of unique elements $n$) is not relevant when the hash function restricts the possible result to the size bounded by its domain.
+Our analysis of the MaxGeo counter provides an exact (non-asymptotic) dependence between $n$ and the parameters $\varepsilon$ and $\delta$.